mui/material-ui/docs/src/pages/components/slider/slider.md

 - 📦 [22 kB gzipped](/size-snapshot) (but only 8 kB without @material-ui/styles).

-## Continuous sliders

-Continuous sliders allow users to select a value along a subjective range.

-{{"demo": "pages/components/slider/ContinuousSlider.js"}}

 ## Discrete sliders

 Discrete sliders can be adjusted to a specific value by referencing its value indicator.
 By order of demos:

 1. You can generate a mark for each step with `marks={true}`.
+1. You can change de default step increment.
-2. You can have custom marks by providing a rich array to the `marks` prop.
+1. You can have custom marks by providing a rich array to the `marks` prop.
-3. You can restrict the selectable values to those provided with the `marks` prop with `step={null}`.
+1. You can restrict the selectable values to those provided with the `marks` prop with `step={null}`.
-4. You can force the thumb label to be always visible with `valueLabelDisplay="on"`.
+1. You can force the thumb label to be always visible with `valueLabelDisplay="on"`.

 {{"demo": "pages/components/slider/DiscreteSlider.js"}}

-## Range sliders

-{{"demo": "pages/components/slider/RangeSlider.js"}}

 ## Customized sliders

 Here are some examples of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 {{"demo": "pages/components/slider/CustomizedSlider.js"}}

+## Continuous sliders

+Continuous sliders allow users to select a value along a subjective range.

+{{"demo": "pages/components/slider/ContinuousSlider.js"}}

+## Range sliders

+{{"demo": "pages/components/slider/RangeSlider.js"}}

 ## With input field